Are you over 18 and looking to volunteer for something different? Then why not find out more about being an Independent Custody Visitor?

-The latest report on the Joint Suffolk and Norfolk Inspection of Police Custody.
+The latest report on the Joint Suffolk and Norfolk Inspection of Police Custody (2018).
 Inspectors spoke with custody visitors during the inspection period and we will be looking once again at what custody visitors can do to help the Constabularies as they work to address the recommendations.

 The 2012 inspection report is also available – Joint Suffolk and Norfolk Inspection of Police Custody.
 Custody visitors from both counties were interviewed as part of this inspection and have assisted in following-up on some of the recommendations.

-The Police and Crime Commissioner considers an Annual Report from the Constabulary on Custody Services – service delivery and performance at the October Accountability and Performance Panel Meeting.
+The Police and Crime Commissioner considers an Annual Report from the Constabulary on Joint Justice Services – service delivery and performance at the November Accountability and Performance Panel Meeting.

 Should a detainee feel that they have suffered a reprisal having spoken to an independent custody visitor this should be raised within the complaints process as per see our Reprisals Policy (PDF, 168KB)